 Find Help for Clonazepam Addiction

-Clonazepam is highly addictive and can produce emotional side effects in those who are dependent on the drug and in their loved ones or care givers.
+Clonazepam is highly addictive and can produce emotional side effects in those who are dependent on the drug and in their loved ones or caregivers.
 If you or a loved one struggles with clonazepam addiction, we are here to help you.
-Call our toll-free number, 706-914-2327, to speak to an admissions coordinator.
-We are available 24 hours a day to answer your questions about addiction and help you find treatment for your unique situation.
+Call us at 706-914-2327 to speak to an admissions coordinator.
+We can help answer your questions about addiction and help you find treatment for your unique situation.

 1 “Clonazepam (Klonipin).”
 National Alliance on Mental Illness, NAMI, Oct.
 2016.